morphic-bio/gRNA-Enrichment/README.md

 **MAGeCK Count**: This step involves running the MAGeCK count tool (version 0.5.9.5) to quantify gRNA abundance from sequencing data.
 Main command is `mageck count`.
 Inputs are fastq files, outputs are gene count tables for each fastq file.

 **Combine counts**: Combine counts obtained from `mageck count` into a single count table.
 Gene counts are summed based on their sample, if multiple fastq files are used for each sample.
+Summary statistics from `mageck count`, originally from each fastq file, are summarized for each sample.

 **MAGeCK test**: Use the count table to get sgRNA and gene rankings.

-## Count Comparison Analysis

-**CompareCounts.ipynb**: A Jupyter Notebook is provided to compare the gRNA counts between the original MSK data and the reprocessed Bwb data.
+**Minimum p-value FDR and volcano plots**: Take `mageck test` gene ranking outputs for each screen/prefix and extract the minimum p-values and minimum FDR values.
+Outputs are sorted and exported to separate text files.
+Includes the option to create plotly volcano plots from minimum p-values & FDR outputs for each screen/prefix.

 ## Included test data